-Should LTC Balsis be derelict in the performance of his duties to establish a military government and be the subject of a war criminal report for the war crime by omission, that will be published on the RCI's website; then the sequence of events will loop to the Executive Officers.
-First, with the 29th Infantry Brigade, second, with the 1st Squadron, 299th Cavalry Regiment, third, with the 1st Battalion, 487th Field Artillery Regiment, fourth with the 29th Brigade Support Battalion, and fifth with the 227th Brigade Engineer Battalion.
+If you are derelict in the performance of your duty to establish a military government, then you would be the subject of an RCI war criminal report for the war crime by omission.
+The sequence of events will then loop to the Executive Officers.
+First, with the 1st Squadron, 299th Cavalry Regiment, second, with the 1st Battalion, 487th Field Artillery Regiment, third with the 29th Brigade Support Battalion, and fourth with the 227th Brigade Engineer Battalion.